phpb-com/dosid/README.md

 ## Costs

 Generating each ID comes at a cost.
-Here is the simple breakdown as of 2022 June ([pricing](https://developers.cloudflare.com/workers/platform/pricing)):

-At a minimum you will endure one request to the worker, one request to the Durable Object and two requests to the storage (one read and one write).
-We will ignore bundled usage for this example:

-- Worker request (Bundled) = $0.0000005
-- DO Request = $0.00000015
-- DO GB-s (estimated) = $0.00000005 (about 0.004 GB-s per request to DO)
-- DO read + DO write = (read)$ $0.0000002 + (write) $0.000001 = (total) $0.0000012

-Total per ID (estimate) = $0.0000019, or $1.9 per 1 million IDs.
-You can shave off $0.50 per million requests by performing HashIDs calculation and request to DO in your Worker that needs the ID.
+Refer to the Cloudflare ([pricing](https://developers.cloudflare.com/workers/platform/pricing)).
+Generally it should cost under $2 per million IDs.

 ## Basic Usage